vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/039/05_Agne_giro.md

 *eṣám ‘quick’.
 Oldenberg cites the parallel in the very next hymn VII.40.5 víṣṇor eṣásya.

 As Oldenberg points out, the corruption can have arisen on the basis of likewise pāda-final eṣām in 2a.
 There are of course no metrical consequences.
-The emendation was not explicitly signaled in the publ. tr., which should read “… Viṣṇu, *the quick.”
+The emendation was not explicitly signaled in the published translation, which should read “… Viṣṇu, *the quick.”
 Neither Geldner nor Renou accepts (or even takes note of) this emendation.